weewx/weewx/docs_src/quickstarts/pip.md

 === "Other"

     ```{ .shell .copy }
-    # Create the virtual environment:
+    # Create the virtual environment
     python3 -m venv ~/weewx-venv

-    # Activate the WeeWX virtual environment:
+    # Activate the WeeWX virtual environment
     source ~/weewx-venv/bin/activate

-    # Install WeeWX into the virtual environment:
+    # Install WeeWX into the virtual environment
     python3 -m pip install weewx
     ```

 === "MySQL/MariaDB"

     If you plan on using MySQL or MariaDB with `sha256_password` or `caching_sha2_password` authentication, you will also need to install the module `cryptography`.
 On some operating systems this can be a bit of a struggle, but the following usually works.
 The key step is to update pip before trying the install.

     ```{.shell .copy}
     # Activate the WeeWX virtual environment